naukri-engineering/Blooper/android/README.md

-**Blooper** is a library that enables an Android application to automatically post detailed crash reports to NewMonk.
+**Blooper** is a library that enables an Android application to automatically post detailed crash reports to [New Monk](https://github.com/naukri-engineering/NewMonk)

 **Features**